A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: Discontinuous Galerkin-finite difference hybrid method

 The numerical indicator used in~\cite{Dumbser2014a} is a relaxed discrete maximum principle (RDMP).
 The RDMP is a two-time-level indicator in the sense that it compares the candidate at $t^{n+1}$ to the solution at time $t^n$.
 The RDMP requires that

-where $\mathcal{N}$ are either the Neumann or Voronoi neighbors plus the element itself, and $\delta$ is a parameter defined below that relaxes the discrete maximum principle.
+where $\mathcal{N}$ are either the Neumann or Voronoi neighbors plus the element itself, $\delta$ is a parameter defined below that relaxes the discrete maximum principle, and $u$ are the conserved variables\footnote{Any choice of quantities can be monitored.}.
 When computing $\max(u)$ and $\min(u)$ over an element using DG, we first project the DG solution to the subcells and then compute the maximum and minimum over \textit{both} the DG solution and the projected subcell solution.
 However, when an element is using FD we compute the maximum and minimum over the subcells only.
 Note that the maximum and minimum values of $u^\star$ are computed in the same manner as those of $u$.
 The parameter $\delta$ used to relax the discrete maximum principle is given by:

 where, as in~\cite{Dumbser2014a}, we take $\delta_{0}=10^{-7}$ and $\epsilon=10^{-3}$.

 We have found that the RDMP TCI is not able to handle slow-moving shocks.
 This is precisely because it is a two-time-level TCI and measures the change in the solution from one time step to the next.
 Since discontinuities are inevitably still somewhat smeared with a FD scheme, a discontinuity moving slowly enough gradually generates large oscillations inside the element it is entering.
 The RDMP, measuring relative changes, does not react quickly enough or at all, and so the DG method ends up being used in elements with discontinuities.
 We demonstrate this below in the simple context of a 1d Burgers step solution with the mesh moving at nearly the speed of the discontinuity.